LuCarpentier92/KaggleExercises/README.md

 # Kaggle Exercises

-## Présentation
+## Overview
-Ce dépôt regroupe divers exercices issus de projets Kaggle, réalisés pour perfectionner les compétences en science des données et en machine learning.
-Chaque dossier représente un exercice spécifique, couvrant des aspects variés comme l'analyse exploratoire, le nettoyage des données, la création de modèles prédictifs, et l'évaluation de leur performance.
+This repository contains various exercises from Kaggle projects, aimed at improving skills in data science and machine learning.
+Each folder represents a specific exercise, covering different aspects such as exploratory analysis, data cleaning, predictive model creation, and performance evaluation.

-## Objectifs
+## Objectives
-- Renforcer les compétences en manipulation et en analyse de données.
+- Strengthen skills in data manipulation and analysis.
-- Mettre en pratique différentes techniques de machine learning.
+- Practice different machine learning techniques.
-- Expérimenter avec des datasets réels pour comprendre les défis de la modélisation.
+- Experiment with real-world datasets to understand the challenges of modeling.